Call for Programs now open! Deadline August 23, 2020!

-The NASPA Western Regional Conference Committee invites you to submit a proposal and join us in Anaheim, California from November 10-13, 2020.
+The NASPA Western Regional Conference Committee invites you to submit a proposal and join us for our virtual conference November 10-13, 2020.
 Scroll down to submit your proposal!

 Message from the Chair

 On behalf of the 2020 NASPA WRC committee, I am honored to invite you to Anaheim, California where we will join together to celebrate our profession and amazing colleagues.
 We have a dynamic and diverse committee that will be working to bring you an exciting conference experience, one that showcases best practices while networking and building relationships.